 Islands around Krabi

 Krabi is one of the south-western provinces of Thailand, on the shore of the Andaman Sea.
 The coastal province covers an area of 4,709 square kilometres with a population of around 460,000 inhabitants, 60,000 of these live in its capital Krabi Town.
-Located 783 km south of Bangkok, the town lies upstream of mouth of Krabi River that empty into Phang Nga Bay.
+Located 783 km south of Bangkok by road, the town lies upstream of mouth of Krabi River which empties into Phang Nga Bay.
 Krabi is one of the most popular seaside resorts in Thailand.
 Less commercialized than neighbouring Phuket, Krabi receives over two million visitors a year attracted primarily by its relaxed and calm atmosphere, but also because the whole province is considered a small unspoiled gem on the Andaman Sea.
 Krabi Province is famous for its natural beauties, with countless attractions that never fail to impress tourists.
-The distinguishing feature of region is the imposing solitary limestone peaks rising dramatically out, both in the paddy fields as in the middle of the sea.
-The impressive limestone cliffs overlooking Railay Bay are a unique and spectacular landscape, attracting every year thousand of climbers from around the world.
+The distinguishing feature of region is the imposing solitary limestone peaks rising dramatically out both on mainland as in the middle of the sea.
+The impressive limestone cliffs overlooking Railay Peninsula offer a unique and spectacular landscape which attract every year thousand of climbers from around the world.
 The entire coastline is dotted with stunning white sand beaches surrounded by crystal turquoise waters.
-The province includes also 154 pristine coral islands.
+The province also includes 154 pristine coral islands.
 Some islands are simple rocky outcrops that emerge just above the sea surface, the most are small to medium in size and few of them have inhabitants.
 A good part of islands are under protection of Hat Noppharat Thara-Mu Ko Phi Phi National Park, Than Bok Khorani National Park and Mu Ko Lanta National Park.
 Among all islands the most famous are undoubtedly the amazing Phi Phi Islands, even more known since its small Koh Phi Phi Leh was the filming site for the movie The Beach.
 In reality, as in the imagination of the movie, Phi Phi Leh is the true tropical paradise that everyone hopes to find, its Maya Bay is considered among the 10 most beautiful beaches in the world.
 Closer to the coast of Krabi are the amazing groups of Poda and Hong Islands.
 The stunning Phang Nga Bay is located just north of Krabi, and has majestic scenery, among the most beautiful on the planet, with limestone islets and cliffs which rise from the sea as huge monoliths.
 Koh Lanta Yai is the main island of an archipelago that includes more than 80 islands and islets located about 45 Km south of Krabi.
 These jewels in the Andaman Sea are true tropical paradises, with amazing white sand beaches like talc and stunning colourful coral reefs, ideal destinations for snorkelling day trips or just to enjoy sunbathing in a tropical landscape.
 Krabi and Ao Nang, its famous seaside resort, are the perfect jumping off points to reach the surrounding islands and islets.
 There are several options to do your excursions to these islands, like renting a speedboat or a traditional long-tail boat, to join a group tour and even the ferry to reach the islands alone, throughout the year the Phi Phi Islands, while Koh Lanta only during the high season.
 The streets of Krabi and Ao Nang are full of tourist agencies and kiosks selling the packages offered by many authorized tour operators in competition each other.
 Beware and compare rates before choosing between them, considering not only the cheaper price but also the quality of the proposed service, usually the lowest prices mean day trips on larger boats crowded with 100 or more passengers.Read More

 Krabi in 4 days by Satit SeeScape